grnydawn/errand/doc/source/intro.rst

 		# let gofers do their work
 		gofers.run(workshop)

-		# do your work while gofers are doing their work
+		# do your work below while gofers are doing their work

 	# check the result when the errand is completed
 	if np.array_equal(c, a+b):